Drum glide worn

 - A burning plastic or rubber smell during the drying cycle

-These issues are typically caused by the plastic drum glides wearing down over time due to friction, heat exposure, and normal use — eventually allowing the drum to rub directly against the dryer cabinet.
+These problems typically arise from the plastic drum glides wearing down over time due to friction, heat, and regular use, eventually allowing the drum to rub directly against the dryer cabinet.

 - Unplug the dryer from the power outlet before starting any repair — never work on a live appliance.